-Foreign currency trading positions exist when aggregate obligations to purchase and sell a currency other than the U.S. dollar either do not offset each other fully in amount or offset each other over different time periods.
+Foreign currency trading positions exist when aggregate obligations to purchase and sell a currency other than the U.S. dollar either do not offset each other in amount or offset each other over different time periods.

 The FX trading portfolio at Northern Trust is composed of spot, forward, and non-deliverable forward currency transactions.
 The portfolio holds no futures, options, or structured derivatives.
-As of September 30, 2015, approximately 99% of FX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 52 days.
+As of June 30, 2016, approximately 99% of FX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 56 days.

-As of September 30, 2015, Northern Trust authorized trading in 53 different currencies.
-In response to changes in liquidity, client demand, and the economic, political and regulatory environment of each currency's domicile, currencies may be dropped from or added to the tradable list and position limits may be revised.
+As of June 30, 2016, Northern Trust authorized trading in 54 different currencies.
+In response to changes in liquidity, client demand, and the economic, political, and regulatory environment of each currency's domicile, currencies may be dropped from or added to the tradable list and position limits may be revised.